-Festivals are said to jazz up the life of those who live monotonously, perk up the sullen.
-But when it also brings with it water, noise and air pollution, I find it hard to imagine how the festivals will continue to do so, when the people it livens up will have to face the consequences of polluting our atmosphere.
-Public health is a major concern.
+Festivals jazz up lives of those who live monotonously and perk up the sullen.
+However, it also brings with it water, noise and air pollution.
+I find it hard to imagine the sustenance of its positive impact when the people it livens up will have to face the consequences of polluting our atmosphere.
+Public and animal health is a major concern.
+Imagine what it does to those who chronically suffer from asthma and related diseases.
+Imagine the birds and the animals that cannot complain.
+If not, it has the potential to turn anyone into suffering from this.
 What are we without us?

 The Great Indian Kumbh Mela:

 2013: State pollution control board finds pollution levels rise alarmingly in the river Ganges in Allahabad on the first day of the Kumbh Mela festival. – BBC.
 Bio toilets fail in Kumbh Mela inspite of expert warnings. – Sify.